 When it comes to protecting bare, untreated wood, as we have mentioned it is crucial to provide it with the necessary weather protection to allow it to perform at its best.

 The most effective way to treat a log cabin is to use a high-quality wood waterproofer.
-By applying a waterproofing treatment to the wood, you will prevent the moisture that causes the damage to exterior timber.
+By applying a waterproofing treatment to the wood, you will reduce the moisture that causes the damage to exterior timber.
 It is important to know however, that not all wood treatments are waterproof.
 To be waterproof, a treatment must be water repellent.
 Without water repellent properties, moisture will simply soak through the surface and into the timber.
 This is often the case with many wood paints, stains and varnishes, although they can offer some level of protection to the timber.

 To fully protect exterior wood without altering its appearance, a treatment such as Emperor Exterior Wood Waterproofer is ideal.
 This is a super hydrophobic treatment, meaning it is ultra water repellent.
 This means that any water that lands on the wood simply falls off without soaking into the timber.
-While preventing water absorption, it is also highly breathable which means any water vapour can naturally breathe out of the wood.
+While reducing water absorption, it is also highly breathable which means any water vapour can naturally breathe out of the wood.
 Without this high breathability, any moisture within the timber becomes trapped, causing it to cause the material to become just as saturated with water than if it was left untreated.

 The treatment is also UV resistant, meaning it helps to reduce the effects of silvering on exterior timber, acting much in the same way as a suncream would do.
 This limits the impact that silvering can have on the timber, helping to maintain the natural beauty of the wood.